Life-cycle engineering: Quantifying environmental sustainability

 The first step in completing LCA or LCE is determining the appropriate sustainability thresholds to use as environmental targets for the product system.
 The proposed Lyngby framework for LCE is a combined top-down and bottom-up approach for LCE that uses targets based on planetary boundaries.
 Planetary boundaries can be used to establish limits for the earth's carrying capacity, defining upper thresholds for the environmental system.

 The IPAT equation [Impact = Population (or Volume) x Affluence (or Consumption) x Technology (or Consumption per Unit Produced)] is an accepted method for quantifying the impact of consumption.
 LCE can be leveraged to manage total environmental impact by addressing the technology effect (single product and product life cycle) and the volume effect (anticipated volume growth as consumption and population increase) of product engineering.
 Impacts are considered within the context of technical boundary conditions to verify the feasibility of proposed solutions.

 Complementary methodologies and technologies

-Modern technology provides innovative new opportunities for LCE:
+Technological developments have created new opportunities for LCE: